pneff/servicegen/docs/grammar.markdown

 ### Definition

-A request block is defined by the a HTTP verb and path.
+A request block is defined by the an optional request name, a HTTP verb and path.
 The body of the request block is executed if the verb/path combination matches the incoming request.
 The path can contain variable definitions in curly brackets.

 Example: